What We Do

 We began in 2008 with a 40 by 80-foot plot of lousy soil, tilled/amended it, learned as we went forward, and ended up providing about 1,000 Lbs. of produce to two hunger programs.
 We improved our operations in 2009 by more thorough planning, further amending our soil, recruiting more volunteers, adding an irrigation system and protective fencing.
 The result was that we tripled our impact—we provided 3,060 Lbs. of produce to six hunger programs.

 We had to relocate in 2010 because the land our original garden was on was sold.
-Although starting over was demanding, it allowed us to almost double our production space.
+Although that was demanding, it allowed us to almost double our production space.
 We also improved our irrigation system, refined our crop sequencing/selection, involved more volunteers, and all that paid off—Our production increased by 278% over the previous year.

 We further expanded during the 2013 and 2014 seasons, both in terms of adding growing space and broadening our ministries.
 We added additional beds, and our immigrant and composting ministries.
-We went converted to organic operations in 2014.

 We have been one of Central Ohio’s Hub Gardens since 2012.